 As Private Eye nears 50, Michael Crick traces its ups and downs and assesses its impact.

 Carolyne Larrington examines the enduring relevance of the creatures of British folklore

 Moving story of love and the struggle to find meaning when faced with a terrible illness.

 BBC Coventry & Warwickshire

-Ruth Barnes explores the music, life and loves of the singer-songwriter Judee Sill.
+Ruth Barnes explores the life, loves and music of the singer-songwriter Judee Sill.